Research Awards and Scholarship Opportunities

 Academic Assessments & Letter of Support:

-• Academic Assessment Report – 2 required (to be submitted by referee)
+• Academic Assessment Report – two required for each applicant (to be submitted by referee through this link)

-• Submission of the academic report and letter of support, must be submitted by the deadline date set above.
+• Submission of the Academic Assessment Report must be submitted by the deadline date set above.

-Announcement of results: April 2024 – Only successful applicants will be notified.
+Announcement of results: March – April 2026 (Only successful applicants will be notified).

 This is a provincial scholarship